CtrlK

 Actionability

-Contains concrete code examples with specific MCP tool calls and file structures, but the code is pseudocode-like JavaScript that isn't directly executable (e.g., `repositories.forEach` calling MCP tools as if they were JS functions, placeholder content like '[Integration issue template]').
-Many examples use placeholder strings rather than real content.
+Contains concrete code examples with specific MCP tool calls and file structures, but the code is pseudocode-like JavaScript that isn't directly executable (e.g., `repositories.forEach` calling MCP tools as functions, placeholder content like '[GitHub modes template]').
+Many examples are illustrative rather than copy-paste ready, and hardcoded to specific user/repo names (ruvnet) limiting reusability.

 2 / 3